CLAT Exam Pattern 2027 - Important Features

 Constitutional Law

-Other Law Subjects like: Contract, Criminal Law, Torts, IPR, International Law, and Jurisprudence
+Other Core Law Subjects (Contract Law, Criminal Law, Torts, IPR, International Law, Jurisprudence, etc.)

 CLAT PG Preparation Tips